cloudera/CML_llm-hol/README.md

 In this section we'll be looking at using langchain to "chain" together the following components:
 - Amazon Bedrock model
-- Chroma Vector DataBase hosted locally
+- Chroma Vector Database hosted locally
 - Prompt Template

 The beauty of using langchain for our example is once we've created the chain object we do not have to rely on custom functions to query the vector store, then send path to LLM for a reponse.
 This is all done in a single function.
 The pieces of the "chain" can then be replaced when needed.